julianofinck/Auto-Soil-Profile-Drawer/README.md

 	3. Make sure you have a python.exe set as an environmental variable in PATH
 ----------------------------------------------------------------------------------------------------------
 ###### INSTRUCTIONS:
- Create a folder in past_projects and copy "1_title_block.csv" and "2_borehole_data.csv" to it.
+.Create a folder in past_projects and copy "1_title_block.csv" and "2_borehole_data.csv" to it.
- Fill both csv.
+.Fill both csv.
 Copy them to the root "Auto-Soil-Profile-Drawer\", overwriting the existent ones.

- Run "run.bat"
+.Run "run.bat"
  If any error occurs, check both csv
  Start a new drawing from "" teamplate on AutoCAD, use "script" command, select .scr Double-check for minor adjustments, like the figure number in each title.